Cane Hill (band)

-Cane Hill is an American heavy metal band formed in New Orleans, Louisiana in 2011.
+Cane Hill is an American heavy metal band formed in New Orleans, Louisiana, in 2011.
 The band consists of vocalist Elijah Witt, guitarist James Barnett, bassist Ryan Henriquez, and drummer Devin Clark.

 In 2015, the band signed to Rise Records, releasing their debut self-titled EP, Cane Hill.
 In 2016, the band released their debut full-length studio album, Smile.
 On January 19, 2018, their sophomore album Too Far Gone, was released, again via Rise Records.
 Too Far Gone was critically acclaimed, featuring the singles "Too Far Gone, "It Follows", "Lord of Flies" and "10¢".
 In late 2019, the band left Rise Records and became independent.

-As of 2021, the band has released two studio albums: Smile (2016) and Too Far Gone (2018), and three EPs: Cane Hill (2014), Kill the Sun (2019) and Krewe de la Mort Vol. 1 (2021).
-Cane Hill is currently recording material for two subsequent volumes of Krewe de la Mort Vol. 1, from which the songs "Power of the High" and "Kill Me" were released in late 2020.
+As of 2024, the band has released three studio albums: Smile (2016), Too Far Gone (2018) and A Piece of Me I Never Let You Find (2024) and four EPs: Cane Hill (2014), Kill the Sun (2019), Krewe de la Mort, Vol. 1 (2021) and Krewe D'Amour, Vol. 2 (2022).

-In February 2021, the band released the final single of Vol. 1 with "God Is the Enemy" during a Youtube livestream.
-On April 30th, the music video for the first single from Vol. 2, "Blood & Honey" was released along with a music video.
+Cane Hill released their third album, A Piece of Me I Never Let You Find on November 1, 2024.

 History

 Formation (2011–2015)

 After participating in different metal bands throughout the New Orleans heavy music scene, members Elijah Witt, James Barnett, Bemo Barnett, Ryan Henriquez, and Colt Dimaio emerged under the name of Cane Hill in 2014 after many line-up changes since the Barnett brothers initially formed the band in 2011.
 The group named themselves Cane Hill after an abandoned psychiatric hospital of that name in the United Kingdom.
 The band released their debut single, "Sunday School", accompanied with its music video on October 8, 2014.
 On the same day, the group announced that they had signed a recording contract with record label Rise Records.
 The band premiered their music video for the single "Time Bomb", featuring Issues former member Tyler "Scout" Acord.
 The single "OxBlood" was released as a single on September 17, 2015, along with its music video.

 Cane Hill toured as a supporting act on Stick To Your Guns and Blessthefall's headlining U.S. tour, alongside Emarosa and Oceans Ate Alaska, from October 20 to November 22, 2015.
-The band released their debut self-titled EP, Cane Hill, on October 23, 2015 through Rise Records.
+The band released their debut self-titled EP, Cane Hill, on October 23, 2015, through Rise Records.